tsolteg/creating-a-web-service/README.md

 ## How to deploy PHP on docker

 ###Provide a dynamic PHP-based website.
-    Let's run some PHP code and see what we get in the browser.
-The scripts will be run from the directory you           specified in the volumes of your docker-compose.
-    ./php/src is used in this case.
+1. Let's run some PHP code and see what we get in the browser.
+The scripts will be run from the directory you specified in the volumes of your docker-compose./php/src is used in this case.

-    Create an index.php file in your project directory,./php/src, and begin developing your PHP scripts.
+2. Create an index.php file in your project directory,./php/src, and begin developing your PHP scripts.
 A simple index.php script.
  ![PHPCode](/Images/PHP_Code.png)

-    Refresh on your browser (http://localhost:8000/), and the results of this simple PHP drive website should be visible.
+3. Refresh on your browser (http://localhost:8000/), and the results of this simple PHP drive website should be visible.
    ![SampleRunOfPHP](/Images/SampleRun.png)

    ****Congratulations !!!
 You made it!You now have a containerized PHP website.